+-

-Semester One (.5 Credit) 1415H842021 Semester Two (.5 Credit) 1415H842022 Prerequisites Science: Biology & Human Anatomy/Systems OR Botany & Zoology Math: Algebra I, Geometry & Currently Enrolled in Adv.
-Algebra II or Precalculus Course Description This course deals with the composition and reactions of matter.
-Major topics will be the structure of matter, chemical equations, atomic and molecular theory, chemical kinetics and equilibrium, acids and bases, and a brief introduction to organic chemistry.
-Laboratory experiments will be used to verify the principles studied in each area.
-In this course, students will master the use of the metric system, study the basic structure of matter, and examine the basic assumptions of the Kinetic-Molecular theory.
-Students will learn the symbols of the more important elements, assess the importance and structure of the periodic chart and analyze the two basic types of bonds holding atoms together.
-Students will conduct laboratory activities to verify the laws of chemistry under investigation and recognize the use of the principles of chemistry in the world around them.
+Semester One (.5 Credit) 1415H815011

+Semester Two (.5 Credit) 1415H815012

+Prerequisites Algebra II (may take in conjunction with Chemistry) Biology & Human Anatomy/Systems OR Botany & Zoology

+Course Description This course deals with the composition and reactions of matter.
+Major topics will be the structure of matter, chemical equations, atomic and molecular theory, chemical kinetics and equilibrium, acids and bases, and the role of energy.
+Laboratory experiments will be used to discover the principles studied in each area.
+In this course, students will master the use of the metric system, and use that system in their experiments.
+Students will learn the importance and structure of the periodic table and analyze the two basic types of bonds holding atoms together.
+Laboratory activities will help students connect the principles of chemistry to the world around them.

-Physics
+AP Physics

-Semester One (.5 Credit) 1415H816011 Semester Two (.5 Credit) 1415H816012 Prerequisites Adv.
-Algebra II & Adv.
-Chemistry Course Description Students will be introduced to forces and motion, heat energy, wave transfer of energy and nuclear reactions.
+Semester One (.5 Credit) 1415H816011

+Semester Two (.5 Credit) 1415H816012

+Prerequisites Adv.
+Algebra II & Chemistry

+Course Description Students will be introduced to forces and motion, heat energy, wave transfer of energy and nuclear reactions.
 Included in these main topics are conditions and compositions of forces, rectilinear and curvilinear motion, work, power, energy, concept of temperature, states of matter, the kinetic theory, the laws of thermodynamics, types of waves and their characteristics, and properties of sound and light.
 Laboratory experiments will be used to verify the principles studied in each area.